ucsb/campus-cloud-docs/docs/guidelines/networking.md

  - Campus-side VPN Endpoints (us-west-2):  128.111.38.197

-*IF you are having trouble getting traffic from a private subnet back to campus please see our Best Practice for Enabling VPN traffic back to campus (coming soon).*
+*IF you are having trouble getting traffic from a private subnet back to campus please see our Best Practice for enabling [VPN traffic]({{ site.baseurl }}/docs/bestpractices/vpn/) back to campus.*

 ### Campus Cloud Service Catalog VPC Product
 The above network resources need to be available to a child account.
 To simplify the creation of a VPC with these resources configured the Cloud Team has created a, [VPC Service Catalog Product]({{ site.baseurl }}/docs/bestpractices/servicecatalog#VPC) that you run from your child account.